86 Exterior Window Trim Ideas

 Matching black window frames with a black front door makes the beauty of natural wood siding shine.
 Black is also a great anchoring color for exteriors featuring natural stone in various shades of gray.
 A bright yellow cottage with black-framed white window molding and black shutters looks especially inviting.

 Modern and contemporary homes wear black window molding exceptionally well, but traditional exteriors can also benefit from small touches of black.
 If you have some DIY skills, you can replace or update your exterior window trim yourself.
-Watch this video for exterior window trim ideas and tips:
+Watch the video below for exterior window trim ideas and tips.

 Modern exterior window trim ideas should honor the minimalist simplicity of modern design.
 Depending on your personal preferences, your modern exterior windows can be framed to blend in or stand out from the rest of your home’s exterior.
 The size, color, and material used in manufacturing should all play a part in modern window design.